blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Magic Caltrops (1st)
 Casting Time: 1 action
 Range: 30 feet
-Components: V, S, M(a tiny stone carved into a four-sided pyramid)
 Duration: Concentration, up to 1 minute
 You hold the tiny pyramid in your hand and it produces dozens of spectral copies of itself that fill you hands.
 You then throw these pyramids across four